emu-rs/rustual-boy/README.md

 | Virtual Lab | N/A | x | |
 | Virtual League Baseball | x | x | |
 | Waterworld | x | N/A | |

+## Building and running

+Currently, the only dependency for building is Rust itself, which can be downloaded [here](https://www.rust-lang.org/downloads.html).
+Once that's installed, you can clone the repo, and simply `cargo build`/`cargo run` your way to victory!
+It's recommended to use the `--release` flag as well, as emulation can require a lot of CPU power, so we'll want all the compiler help we can get.

+If you're new to using Cargo (Rust's build system), it's recommended to give the [Cargo Guide](http://doc.crates.io/guide.html) a quick skim.

+## Contributing

+Rustual Boy aims to be an open project where anyone can contribute.
+If you're interested, check [CONTRIBUTING.md](CONTRIBUTING.md)!

 ## License